b0rxa/scmamp/README.md

 García S. and Herrera, F. (2008) An Extension on "Statistical Comparisons of Classifiers over Multiple Data Sets" for all Pairwise Comparisons. _Journal of Machine Learning Research_, 9, 2677-2694.

+García S. and Herrera, F. (2010) Advanced Nonparametric Tests for Multiple Comparison in the Design of Experiments in Computational Intelligence and Data Mining: Experimental Analysis of Power. _Information Sciences_, 180, 2044-2064.

 ## Package installation

 The last version of the package can be installed running the following commands: